Jaff1/kodflix/README.md

 -> changes will be published
 You can trigger both commands from Visual Studio (`... -> Push To...`)

-### `node src/backend/app.js`

-starts the back-end (usedfull for dev, but superceeded by:

-`npm start-backend` and
-`npm start` which utilise nodemon to hot-reload the server on changes

 ### `npm run run-backend`

 Runs nodemon to start the backend server - i.e. src/backend/App.js

-### `npm run start-frontend`

-To set up the development environment and starts a server, as well as hot module reloading

-### `npm run start-dev`

-To start front and backend server.

 ## Learn More